cqtran/Cmput_401_Fence_Friends/Documentation/tips.md

 * Right click the layout/appearance tab to rename

+## Delete All Layouts/Appearances Except One

+* Right click on the layout/appearance tab to keep

 ## View a Project's Address on Google Maps

 * When viewing a project, click on the project's address